TianhuaJu/Binary-Alloy-Thermodynamic-Simulation/README.md

 For more detail please see: Simulation Details.pdf

-EXPLANATIN OF KEY SIMULATION PARAMETERS:
+EXPLANATION OF KEY SIMULATION PARAMETERS:
 1. T = system temperature, in Kelvin, 300 K is a good starting point
 2. alloyFraction = percentage of atoms in the system that will be foreign/alloying atoms, integer values between 1 and 50 are recommended